The Master of Arts allows students

 maximum flexibility to align your studies with your

-academic passions and professional goals—whether ministry,
+academic passions and professional goals—such as doctoral studies,

 Student, Master of Arts with Social Justice concentration

 “My interest is in Christian ethics as it relates to sex and shame in the church.
 Drew has given me the language to express the things I already felt and connected me to biblical and sociological sources that speak to these issues.
 Now I am in conversation with great thinkers such as Niebuhr and Thielicke and preparing to take my place as a writer, scholar and activist.”